Consumer Law As Tax Alternative

 Date Written: December 19, 2017

-The law and economics paradigm has traditionally emphasized tax and transfer as the best way to achieve distributional goals.
-This Article explores an alternative.
-Well-designed consumer laws—defined as the set of consumer protection, antitrust, and entry barrier laws that govern consumer transactions—can make markets more efficient and lessen inequality.
-Policymakers and scholars have traditionally ignored consumer laws in redistribution conversations in part because consumer laws examine narrow and siloed contexts—deceptive fees by Visa or a proposed merger between Comcast and Time Warner Cable.
-Those are different microeconomic fields, whereas redistribution is dominated by macroeconomics.
+Policymakers and scholars have in distributional conversations traditionally ignored consumer laws, defined as the set of consumer protection, antitrust, and entry barrier laws that govern consumer transactions.
+Tax law dominates distributional conversations partly because legal rules are seen as less efficient and partly because consumer law research speaks to narrow and siloed contexts—deceptive fees by Visa or a proposed merger between Comcast and Time Warner Cable.
 Even millions of dollars in reduced credit card fees seem trivial compared to the trillion-dollar growth in income inequality that has sparked concern in recent decades.
-This Article synthesizes the fragmented empirical literature quantifying inefficiently higher prices across diverse markets—called overcharge.
-To my knowledge, it is the first to conclude that consumer law-related inefficiencies plausibly overcharge more than a trillion dollars, or over ten percent of all that consumers spend.
-It also analyzes which households pay and earn income from that overcharge.
-Consumers outside the top one percent likely pay significantly more of their expenditures toward overcharge.
-A static simulation also indicates that removing consumer overcharge could bring the share of income earned by top one percent of households from twenty percent of all income today, possibly even bringing it to about ten percent, where it was in 1980, before the dramatic shifts that has caused so much concern.
+This Article is the first to synthesize the fragmented empirical literature quantifying inefficiently higher consumer prices across diverse markets—called overcharge.
+If economists’ overcharge empirics are to be believed, the current legal framework allows businesses to overcharge consumers well over a trillion dollars, or approximately ten percent of all that consumers spend.
+The data available also suggests that low- and middle-income consumers likely disproportionately pay overcharge.
+Moreover, reducing consumer overcharge could bring the share of income earned by the top one percent of households from its current level—twenty percent of all income—to about where it was in 1980, when the top one percent earned ten percent of all income.
 Moreover, this massive redistribution would be driven by laws making markets more competitive, rather than tax increases that distort markets.
 And they would hit two types of inequality—on the spending side, and on the income side.
 If the empirical literature currently available is right, consumer law — defined more broadly as including antitrust and consumer protection — merits serious consideration as an alternative to tax.

 Suggested Citation: Suggested Citation